 Irish/Introduction to Studies in Modern Irish/Lesson I: Classification Clauses with Masculine Nouns

-The copula is the element that links the subject to a predicate.
+The copula is the element that links the subject to a predicative.
 Here, the affirmative form of the copula in the present tense is is.
+The copula always either directly exists or its existence is implied in certain structures., and is always followed by a predicative or subpredicative.

-The predicate is the element that describes the subject.
-In classification clauses, the predicate is always indefinite; it cannot be a definite noun nor a personal pronoun.
-Here, the predicate is the masculine noun leabhar – “(a) book” [note 1] – which is the description being used to classify the subject.
-In copular classification clauses, it is the predicate that carries the syntactical stress.
+The predicative is the element that describes the subject.
+In classification clauses, the predicative is always indefinite; it cannot be a definite noun nor a personal pronoun.
+Here, the predicative is the masculine noun leabhar – “(a) book” [note 1] – which is the description being used to classify the subject.
+In copular classification clauses, it is the predicative that carries the syntactical stress.
+The predicative always either directly exists or its existence is implied in certain structures; the copula is always directly followed by the predicative or the subpredicative.

 The subject is the element that is being classified.
-Unless a specific noun is being used to refer to the subject, it is generally referred to with a pronoun.
-The pronoun itself conforms to the grammatical gender and number of the predicate, being a direct reference to the predicate itself.
-Where the predicate consists of a singular masculine noun, the singular masculine disjunctive pronoun é is used for the subject.
+Unless a specific noun is being used for the subject, it is generally represented with a disjunctive pronoun.
+This pronoun agrees in gender and number with the predicative, being a direct reference to the predicative itself.
+Where the predicative consists of a singular masculine noun, the singular masculine disjunctive pronoun é is used for the subject.

 Simple Classification Clauses

-In simple classification syntax, the indefinite predicate follows immediately after the copula, and precedes the subject CPS:
+In simple classification syntax, the indefinite predicative follows immediately after the copula, and precedes the subject ⟨CPS⟩:

-To form the present negative in classification syntax, the copular form is used:
+To form the present negative in classification syntax, the copular form ní is used:

 To form the present interrogative, an is used:

-A response to such a question doesn't repeat the predicate or subject.
-Rather, the indefinite subpredicate pronoun ea is employed Cp:
+A response to such a question doesn't repeat the predicative or subject.
+Rather, the indefinite subpredicative pronoun ea is employed ⟨Cp⟩:

 The negative response would be:

-A separate copular element is not employed when the clause is headed by the predicate interrogative pronoun cad and no suggestion is offered as to the classification.
-In this format, the subsubject pronoun é – following the predicate interrogative pronoun – refers directly to an rud in the subject an rud é sin (rud being a masculine noun), while the é sin in the subject refers to the predicate in question PsS:
+A separate copular element is not employed when the clause is headed by the predicative interrogative pronoun cad and no suggestion is offered as to the classification; rather, it could be said that the existence of the copula is implied within cad, retaining the ⟨(C)P⟩ structure.
+In this format, the subsubject pronoun é – following the predicative interrogative pronoun – refers directly to an rud in the subject an rud é sin (rud being a masculine noun), while the é sin in the subject refers to the predicative in question ⟨(C)PsS⟩:

 Emphatic Classification Clauses

-When responding in the negative, the correct information can be given in response by placing emphasis on the predicate as a means of contrasting with the previously suggested information.
-This is done by placing the predicate before the copula, placing the indefinite subpredicate pronoun in the original predicate position PCpS:
+When responding in the negative, the correct information can be given in response by placing emphasis on the predicative as a means of contrasting with the previously suggested information.
+This is done by placing the predicative before the copula, placing the indefinite subpredicative pronoun in the original predicative position ⟨PCpS⟩:

-Likewise, the true predicate can be emphasised when multiple options are presented in a question.
-The interrogative predicate pronoun cé acu [note 6] is used to present multiple alternatives in a question, with the conjunction dividing the alternatives:
+Likewise, the true predicative can be emphasised when multiple options are presented in a question.
+The interrogative predicative pronoun cé acu [note 6] is used to present multiple alternatives in a question, with the conjunction nó dividing the alternatives:

 If neither alternative is correct, the following format would be used in the response: